reciProfity links to the USDA National Nutrient Database for Standard Reference (Release 28, released September 2015, slightly revised May 2016)

 - Standardization: USDA nutrient codes provide a standardized method for classifying and tracking the nutritional content of foods.
 This ensures consistency and accuracy in nutritional data.

-On the Edit Ingredient page, start typing the ingredient name in the Nutrient Codes field.
-The search function is quite dynamic.
-It does not matter if you type butter light, light butter, or stick butter; it returns all the options in the image below.
-Select the one that best matches the ingredient.
+On the Edit Ingredient page, begin typing in the Nutrient Codes field.
+The search is flexible—whether you type “butter light,” “light butter,” or “stick butter,” it will return all relevant matches.
+Simply select the option that best fits your ingredient.

-If the USDA nutrient code has an associated conversion, reciProfity displays it in the Conversions section of Ingredients with a yellow bar to indicate USDA.
+If a USDA nutrient code includes conversion data, reciProfity will display it in the Conversions section with a yellow bar labeled “USDA.”

-If you can't find the ingredient listed in the USDA or Book of Yields, don't worry - create your own Custom Nutrient Codes.
+If the ingredient isn’t listed in the USDA or Book of Yields databases, you can create a Custom Nutrient Code to ensure complete nutritional tracking.